 I hear echoes of that conversation in the wake of the Zimmerman verdict.
 Just as women began to more publicly talk about rape and the fears that women face that their bodies are never fully safe, African-American men are stepping forward and talking about the fear they live with every day.
 And parents are talking about the fears they carry with them constantly about their black children, especially their boys.

-Listening to another parent talk about how my internalized anxiety is a part of the world in which they don’t feel like their kids are safe is very moving.
+Listening to another parent talk about how my internalized anxiety is a part of what has built a world in which they don’t feel like their kids are safe is very moving.
 I want to be less afraid.
 I want to remember Trayvon Martin when I look at the young black men walking around my neighborhood.

 Like with much of parenting, I suppose I will stumble my way through this with as much love and good intention as I can manage.
 With Trayvon’s mother in my heart, I can promise that I will do what I can to teach my son and my daughter to not fear different faces.
 Not to be afraid of someone else’s child.
 So that child may live with a little less fear that my child might do him harm.